hiddify/Hiddify-Manager/README.md

 final_message: "The system is finally up, after $UPTIME seconds"
 output: { all: "| tee -a /root/cloud-init-output.log" }

-# you can see the generated link from the website by using http://yourip:500/ in one hour after that it will be disapear
+# you can see the generated link from the website by using http://yourip/ or https://yourip.nip.io in one hour, after that, it will be disapear.
 ```

 </details>